Aaron Carter's Highs & Lows: Inside His Troubled Journey

 "Maybe [the struggle is] more so the person that I'm with understanding me a little better," Carter said.
 "Understanding how I am.
 You know what I mean?
 Because I'm a really hard person to be with."

 Losing his dad, his arrest, the breakup, the rigors of being on the road, the rumors...
 The stresses were piling up.
-On Tuesday, Carter tweeted that he had totaled his BMW in an accident, suffering a broken nose and cuts to his arms and legs.
+In September 2017, Carter tweeted that he had totaled his BMW in an accident, suffering a broken nose and cuts to his arms and legs.

 "I never meant to get into an accident as severe as this," he tweeted afterward.
 "I've ran into people before and honestly nothing compares to what happened today."
 An hour later, he tweeeted again, "Everything is fine...
 Let's get back to my music."